 Course Syllabus: The course syllabus will be provided on a class website and updated as the semester progresses.
-The class, by necessity, varies from year to year, but you can get a sense of the typical roster of projects by reviewing last year’s syllabus at
+The class, by necessity, varies from year to year, but you can get a sense of the typical roster of projects so far in this year's syllabus at

 Course Notes: Quota= 12

 NO final exam or paper requirement, but grades will include student participation and each student’s completion of a portfolio of projects that they undertake for their chosen guest speakers.

 Regarding Prerequisites: No prerequisite, but students are encouraged to have already taken Environmental Law, a similar class (such as Environmental Law in the Oil & Gas Industry), or have backgrounds that provide equivalent experience.
 Students who have not taken Environmental Law are welcome to the class and encouraged to enroll, but I recommend that you talk with me about the Practicum and ways that we can assist your participation in class projects.

 First Day Assignments: None.